pytorch/serve/test/performance/README.md

     This criteria is used to check the percent difference between first and last value of the metric for a run.
     In other words it is used to verify if metrics values are same before and after the scenario run.
     2. diff_percent_previous
-    Compare the metric aggregate values with previous run.
-Here we take aggregate min, max and avg of metric values for current run and previous run and check if percentage difference is not greater than diff_percent_previous.
+    Compare first and last values of previous run of compare_with commit_id.
+Here we compare first and last value of metrics for current run and previous run and check if percentage difference is not greater than diff_percent_previous.

 Note formula for percentage difference is abs(value1 - value2)/((value1 + value2)/2) * 100